-Located in the Caspian Basin, Azerbaijan is one of the oldest oil producing regions in the world.
-According to the Oil & Gas Journal, its proven crude oil reserves were estimated at 7 billion barrels of crude oil and 40.6 trillion cubic feet of natural gas as of December 2015.
+Azerbaijan is one of the oldest oil producing regions in the world.
+Its proven reserves were estimated at 7 billion barrels of crude oil and 40.6 trillion cubic feet of natural gas as of December 2015.

-Azerbaijan also has significant natural gas reserves that will play an important role in meeting the growing global demand for natural gas.
-Large natural gas and condensate fields such as Shah Deniz, Absheron and Umid-Babek provide Azerbaijan with a portfolio of natural gas reserves which will flow through a pipeline system (the Southern Corridor) carrying natural gas from the Caspian Sea to Europe.
+Azerbaijan's significant natural gas reserves will play an important role in meeting growing global demand.
+Production from large offshore fields such as Shah Deniz, Absheron and Umid-Babek will eventually flow through a natural gas pipeline system (the Southern Corridor) connecting the Caspian Sea to Europe.

 Nobel Upstream has also completed an intensive review of brownfield projects in Azerbaijan where conventional technologies (3-D seismic imaging, horizontal drilling, etc.) can be used to access oil that was bypassed in the older fields.